payola/Payola/docs/user_guide.md

 ##### Typed

-This plugin selects vertices of a type that's filled in as a parameter `RDF Type URI` from its input graph.
+This plugin selects vertices of a RDF type that's filled in as a parameter `RDF Type URI` from its input graph.

 - **RDF Type URI** - A single URI of a vertex RDF type, e.g. `http://dbpedia.org/ontology/City`.